rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 ```

 The `visitPreOrder()` operation marks the beginning of processing a node.
-It therefore represents a node's enter event.
+This operation represents a node's enter event.

 **FTL, DFS, Post-order tree traversal**